 Imagine entering a theatre and the only set items on stage are a microphone and a sealed envelope with the actor’s name on it.
 You come to find out that you might know more about the program than the actor does.
 Only one actor will be performing.
 He or she has never performed this show and has had no rehearsals.
 Inside the sealed envelope they find the full script to the show you are about to watch.
-The script is written completely in Farsi.
+In other words, you and the actor are going to venture into the unknown together.
 Nassim is a self-titled work written by Iranian writer Nassim Soleimanpour introducing attendees to a new style of theatre where walls come down between the actor and the audience.

 A follow up to the one man show White Rabbit, Red Rabbit, Soleimanpour’s newest production Nassim explores the art of live improvisation while simultaneously introducing themes of language, race and gender.
-The show is unique in that it has a different actor each night.
-The actor enters the stage knowing nothing about the plot or what they will be doing during the show.
-They open an envelope addressed to them.
-Inside the envelope is a new long script that has not been performed previously and will be performed spontaneously.
-Nassim joins the actor on stage to supplement and perform with the actor.
+The show is unique in that not only does the actor not know the scripts, there is a different actor each night, so each performance during the run will be distinctly one-of-a-kind.
+Each night, the actor enters the stage knowing nothing about the plot or what they will be doing during the show.
+They open an envelope addressed to them, and from there, the adventure begins.

 There are 7 opportunities to see Nassim in Lafayette, Indiana.
 From November 19-23, Nassim will be performing at the Civic Theatre at Greater Lafayette.
 The show will feature a different local cast member each night.
 Tickets are $20-$25.